samarbhopale-design/Movie-Ticket-Booking-Management-System/README.md

 ---

 ## 🌟 Overview

-**Samar** is a web-based movie ticket booking and management platform designed to provide a simple and seamless way to browse movies, book tickets, manage reservations, and share movie reviews.

 The application combines a structured **MySQL database** for movies, customers, and bookings with **MongoDB** for flexible movie review data.